 • Skin Rash

 Mosquitoes cause this disease too among the commonly heard mosquito diseases.
 Yellow because of the jaundice effect some patients inhabit.

 • A headache

 • Back Pain

-Followed by these, Chikungunya, West Nile and Zika Virus are a few that are considered as some of the deadliest mosquito borne diseases caused.
-These have a very harmful effect on body leading to serious illness.
+Followed by these, few of the deadliest mosquito-borne diseases are Chikungunya, West Nile, and Zika Virus.
+These mosquito-borne diseases caused by mosquitoes have a very harmful effect on the human body that leads to serious illness.

-Well, mosquitoes themselves do not get affected by the disease, infact they support the growth of the microorganisms and in turn transmit them to humans.
+Mosquitoes themselves do not get affected by the disease.
+They support the growth of the microorganisms and in turn transmit them to humans through a mosquito bite.

 When a virus or bacteria enters a mosquito, it goes through a lot of changes leading to its maturation and development within the mosquito.
-Once this virus reaches the infective stage, the mosquitoes rid themselves of the microorganisms through their saliva.
+Once this virus reaches the infective stage, the mosquitoes get rid of these microorganisms through their saliva.
 And when this infected mosquito bites a human, it injects the microorganism into the human through its saliva.
-So, always prevent getting bitten by a mosquito!
+So, always avoid mosquito bites and mosquito-borne diseases!

-The microorganism that enters a human body undergoes a series of transformations.
-It gradually keeps developing inside the body infecting various cells, causing continuous immune reaction, and ultimately leading to the disease.
+The microorganism that enters a human body undergoes a series of changes.
+It gradually keeps developing inside the body infecting various cells, causing a continuous immune reaction, and in the end leading to the disease.

 • Mild to high-grade fever